DevSkillsHQ/frontend-boilerplate-elm/README.md

-# Frontend Boilerplate React/NextJS
+# Frontend Boilerplate ELM

 A backbone for your coding challenge.

 ## Contents

-- [Frontend app](app-frontend) - a React app.
+- [Frontend app](app-frontend) - an ELM app.
 Extend with your code.
 - [E2E test suites](cypress/integration) - a frontend Cypress test suite.
 Extend with your tests.
 - [Pipeline](.github/workflows/tests.yml) - a test Runner that executes the Cypress tests on push to a branch other than `master`/`main`.

 ## Tech Stack

-- React
-- NextJS
-- TailwindCSS
+- ELM
 - Cypress
 - GitHub Actions